-Investments in housing-homeownership programs or rental housing programs have the potential to generate benefits that can affect entire communities rather than just the people who live under the roofs of the buildings created.
+Investments in housing-homeownership programs or rental housing programs-benefit entire communities not only those who live under the roofs of the buildings created.
 Because it is durable and tied to location, housing can generate both positive and negative externalities.
 Deteriorated or abandoned housing may reduce property values in a neighborhood and lead neighboring owners to invest too little in housing upkeep.
 Correspondingly, investing in housing maintenance and rehabilitation may increase the value of housing on a block and stimulate investment by others.
-Because the benefits of housing investments are not enjoyed solely by the owners who pay for them, there may be insufficient investment by the private sector.
-Thus, government should play a role in subsidizing the production or rehabilitation of housing if that investment is designed to be part of a coordinated local community development strategy.
+Because the benefits of housing investments are not solely enjoyed by the owners who pay for them, the private sector may invest too little.
+Government may subsidize the production or rehabilitation of housing, as part of a coordinated local community development strategy.

-Housing has the potential to create order out of disorder, combat crime, and create neighborhood stability.9 Indeed, in New York City, many people believe that the dramatic reductions in crime experienced during the 1990s were attributable, at least in part, to the city's unprecedented investment of \$5 billion in housing (New York City Department of Housing Preservation and Development, 2000).
-This 10-year capital program led to the construction or rehabilitation of more than 150,000 housing units (Schwartz, 1999).
-Housing was integral to the transformation of oncebarren landscapes such as the South Bronx into thriving, albeit still low- and moderate-income, communities.
-Although only one econometric study has been done examining the effect of this new housing development, the results of some studies suggest that the improved housing may be correlated with reduced crime (Braconi and Morse, 1998; Schwartz, 1999).
-Research indicates that the prices of homes sold near subsidized homeownership projects are higher than they would have been in the absence of the developments.
+Housing has the potential to create order out of disorder, combat crime, and create neighborhood stability.
+In New York City, many people believe that the dramatic reductions in crime experienced during the 1990s were attributable, at least in part, to the city's unprecedented investment of \$5 billion on housing (New York City Department of Housing Preservation and Development, 2000).
+This 10-year capital program financed the construction or rehabilitation of more than 150,000 housing units (Schwartz, 1999).
+Housing was integral in transforming once barren landscapes such as the South Bronx into thriving, low- and moderate-income communities.
+Although only one econometric study has examined the impact of this new housing development, some studies suggest that housing may be correlated with reduced crime (Braconi and Morse, 1998; Schwartz, 1999).
+One recent study using econometric techniques indicates that the prices of homes sold near subsidized homeownership projects are higher than they would have been in the absence of the developments.

-In much the same way, housing also can be used to spur economic and community development.
-The development of housing in a neighborhood may provide jobs for unemployed residents, although the potential for providing such jobs is seldom fully realized.
-In addition, the repopulation of neighborhoods that formerly had large numbers of abandoned or vacant buildings can create a customer base for local retail stores and services.
-Indeed, in the Bronx, once-abandoned shopping districts today are among the liveliest in the city (New York City Department of Housing Preservation and Development, 2000).
+Housing can also be used to spur economic and community development.
+Building housing in a neighborhood may provide jobs for unemployed residents although the potential for providing such jobs to low-income residents of the community is seldom fully realized.
+Repopulating neighborhoods that had large numbers of abandoned or vacant buildings can create a consumer base for local retail stores and services.
+In the Bronx, once-abandoned shopping districts today are among the liveliest in the city (New York City Department of Housing Preservation and Development, 2000).

-The very process of building housing also may promote community development objectives.
+Building housing also promotes community development objectives.
 As Wilson (1987) and others have suggested, one of the most devastating things to happen to inner-city neighborhoods in the 1970s and 1980s was the loss of the middle class.
-The social fabric of many neighborhoods collapsed as the people who were most likely to participate in the parent-teacher association or serve as church deacons moved elsewhere.
-In many cities, however, community-based organizations have stepped in to fill the void.
-These nonprofit community development organizations have sought to mobilize neighborhoods and empower residents, usually through the development of housing and economic development initiatives.
+The social fabric of many neighborhoods collapsed as the people who were most likely to work with teachers in the parent-teachers association or serve as church deacons moved elsewhere.
+In many cities, community-based organizations have stepped in to fill the void.
+These non-profit community development organizations have sought to mobilize neighborhoods and empower residents, through housing and economic development initiatives.
 Although little research examines whether the transformative impact of community development corporations is worth the subsidies spent, anecdotal evidence suggests that important positive effects can be generated (Briggs and Mueller, 1997).

 A final area in which production subsidies may be useful is supportive housing.
-In many cities throughout the Nation, certain groups such as the elderly and those who are mentally or physically disabled require supportive services as well as housing.
+Elderly or mentally and physically disabled persons often require supportive services as well as housing.
 Locating these households together and providing enriched services onsite may be the most effective way to promote the independence of these special needs populations.